znuh/kicad-chm36/README.md

 **Note:** This webserver is optional.
 You can use any HTTPS webserver.
 This server offers an additional feature (see below) - if you don't need it you can use any HTTPS server.
 (You can then skip this section.)
 **Note:** While the server per se should work on Windows as well, instructions below are for UNIX-like Operating Systems (e.g. Linux, OSX, \*BSD).

 `server/` contains a small HTTPS server written in Golang.
 Apart from serving the `web/` directory via HTTPS, this server can also serve all KiCad PCBs from a user-specified directory and all subdirectories.
-This can improve your workflow if the PCB files are located on a different machine than the PnP machine is connected to.
+This can improve your workflow if the PCB files are located on a different computer than the PnP machine is connected to.
 You can also reload PCB files after they changed.
 It looks like this on the client side:
 ![pcbs_server](https://github.com/znuh/kicad-chm36/assets/198567/dd1d0216-1b42-4eb6-a1cc-06b9c82a2649)
 To use the server you need to do the following: